cargomedia/vagrant-phpstorm-tunnel/README.md

 ## PhpStorm

 `vagrant-phpstorm-tunnel` will create file `php` in location `./scripts/vagrant/php` relative to `Vagrantfile`.
 You should configure you `PHP` interpreter by navigate to folder `<path-to-project>/scripts/vagrant`.

+## Known issues
+* `./scripts/vagrant/php` has wrong permissions.
+Should be executable.
+You can change it by navigating to your project and `chmod +x scripts/vagrant/php`.